 How is DART currently funded?

 DART’s operating revenue is comprised of several funding sources, pictured to the right.
-While the average public transit system sees approximately 20 percent of its revenue coming from fares and partnerships, for DART that number is well above the average at 25 percent.
+While the average public transit system sees approximately 20 percent of its revenue coming from fares and partnerships, for DART that number is slightly above average at just over 22 percent.

 How does the property tax levy work?

 The DART Commission only has the authority from the Iowa Legislature to collect a maximum of 95 cents per $1,000 of taxable valuation from residents and commercial taxpayers in its member communities.

 - The levy rate varies by city and is set each year by the Commission as part of the budgeting process.

 - Based on a regional formula, when a levy increase has been approved, each community’s levy increases by the same number of pennies.

 - Several DART member communities are at or nearing the $0.95 cap.
 As a result, any future levy increases will fall increasingly to the communities with the remaining capacity.